This site requires a more recent version of Adobe Flash Player to function properly.

 CSX's customers include steamship lines, vehicle manufacturers, agricultural companies, utilities, intermodal companies and chemical manufacturers.

-We believe the Coal Freight and Industrial Freight divisions are the most valuable divisions and contribute more than half of CSX's total value.
+We believe the Industrial Freight and Coal Freight divisions are the most valuable divisions and contribute more than half of CSX's total value.
 The key factors responsible for this are:

 We believe the factors behind the coal freight volume growth are:

 - Lately, coal demand in domestic electricity production has been subdued due to coal's closest competitor natural gas being favored by the utility companies as its environmentally friendly and relatively cheaper.
 However, overall coal volume is expected to grow as natural gas prices eventually increase.
-The decline in coal inventory levels at utilities will further support recovery in the coal market in 2013.
+The decline in coal inventory levels at utilities will further support recovery in the coal market.

 - Given the strong exposure of CSX to export terminals, the company is well positioned to see high export coal volume growth rates.
 We expect export coal volume to expand substantially due to solid long-term global demand (particularly in Asia).